ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 The `UseSelection` middleware allows us by just simply attributing a field resolver that returns an `IQueryable<T>` to drill into that data set.

-Without a lot of code we already have a working GraphQL server that returns all the students.
+Without a lot of code, we already have a working GraphQL server that returns all the students.
 We are already able to drill into our data and the `UseSelection` middleware rewrites GraphQL selections into `IQueryable<T>` projections that ensures that we only select the data that we need from the database.

 Think about it, we really just added entity framework and exposed a single root field that basically just returns the `DbSet<Student>`.